 What to know when visiting a patient during the pandemic at the University of Ottawa Heart Institute

-The University of Ottawa Heart Institute is following Low Pandemic Restrictions:
+The University of Ottawa Heart Institute is following Intermediate Pandemic Restrictions:

 - Visits must be pre-arranged with the nursing unit.

-- Maximum of two visitors at a time, per room.
+- Maximum of one visitor at a time, per room.